krazy527/daily-learning-log/README.md

-# Vite
+# MySQL

-This is an experimental project on Vite.
+This is an experimental project on MySQL.